ivarref/rewriting-history/README.md

 ### Potential source of incorrect history: Concurrent ordinary writes during history rewriting

-You can assert that your entities are in state `#{:scheduled :done nil}`.
-You will need to apply this to all of your write transactions.

-Another option is to run `rh/process-scheduled!` at a time when ordinary writes is unlikely.
+One option is to run `rh/process-scheduled!` at a time when ordinary writes is unlikely.
 You may use the [recurring-cup](https://github.com/ivarref/recurring-cup) scheduler like the following: